Back to blog

 Where it falls short: Waalaxy uses a hybrid browser plus cloud architecture that is safer than pure browser extensions but less safe than fully cloud-based tools.
 Advanced features (A/B testing, CRM integrations, priority support) are locked behind higher tiers.
 The tool maxes out at relatively conservative daily limits even on paid plans.

 Pricing: Free tier available (80 invitations per month).
-Advanced at $56/month.
-Business at $80/month.
+Advanced and Business tiers are budget-friendly, flat monthly pricing.

 Best for: Individuals and small teams testing LinkedIn automation for the first time.
 Upgrade to a fully cloud-based tool once you validate that LinkedIn outreach works for your ICP.